Monroe Township High School: History

 The New Jersey Board of Education voted in May 1979 to shutdown Jamesburg High School, which with an enrollment of 182 students was the smallest in the state.
 Starting with the 1979-80 school year, Jamesburg began sending students to Monroe Township High School.

-The Marasco Center for the Performing Arts was added to that building in the 1990s, and more classrooms were added in the early 2000s.
-Because of Monroe Township's increasing population, a new high school was built and was finished in time for the 2011-2012 school year, despite discovery of an old farmstead on the site.
-The previous high school building (across the street from the current one) is now used by the township's middle school, and what was called "Applegarth Middle School" is now an elementary school building.
+The Marasco Center for the Performing Arts, named for a former superintendent, was added to that building in the mid-1990s, which added an auditorium of 1,000 seats.
+More classrooms were added in the early 2000s.

-In recent years, the population of Monroe Township grew, leading to a proposal for relocation of the high school onto what was then part of the soccer fields of Thompson Park, across the road from the previous high school building.
-Opponents of the site of the proposed high school claim that historical records show that the new location is the 18th century site of Bethel Indian Town.
+Growth in the population of Monroe Township led to a proposal for relocation of the high school onto what was then part of the soccer fields of Thompson Park, a county-operated park located across the road from the previous high school building.
+Opponents of the site of the proposed high school claim that historical records show that the proposed location was the 18th century site of Bethel Indian Town.
 An archaeological study found mostly European artifacts in portions of the 35 acre of the proposed site, with only about eight or so Native American artifacts among them.
-The new Monroe Township High School building was completed in 2011 on the Thompson Park property.
-Monroe Township High School is a rapidly growing school with approximately 2100 students and 200 staff members.
+The new Monroe Township High School building was completed in time for the 2011-12 school year, despite discovery of an old farmstead on the site.
+With the completion of the $125 million project to create a new 365000 sqft building for the new high school, the previous high school building (across the street from the current one) was turned into the township's middle school, and what was called "Applegarth Middle School" was converted into an elementary school building.